The Confession Conundrum

 There may never be a congregation that feels “safe enough” for confession in human terms, but there will always be a Savior who is strong enough to meet us in the light.
 Healing begins wherever fear ends and honesty begins.

-If you’re wrestling with hidden sin, we encourage you to start with The Darkness That Follows You Home, a featured study in the Faith Works section and a doorway into the Spirit’s revival of Apostolic Confession.
-It reveals how sin survives in secrecy and why the Church must return to the early-Christian pattern of bringing darkness into the light.
-While you’re there, you’ll also find other helps for believers who are serious about walking in truth and freedom.
+If you’re wrestling with hidden sin, The Darkness That Follows You Home, a featured study in the Faith Works section, serves as a doorway into the Spirit’s revival of Apostolic Confession.
+It reveals how sin survives in secrecy and calls the Church back to the early-Christian pattern of bringing darkness into the light.